fredvs/swp/README.md

 # swp

-Simple Webstream Player, to listen and record web radios and other web streams from mp3 and aac format.
+Simple Webstream Player, to listen and record web radios and other web streams from mp3, aac and opus format.

 Auto select the type of audio format.